+Seven dimensions present a coverage between 50-90\% : \dq{Timeliness}, \dq{Understandability}, \dq{Consistency}, \dq{Completeness}, \dq{Syntactic Validity}, \dq{Interoperability}, \dq{Interpretability}, and \dq{Versatility}.
 Regarding \dq{Timeliness}, SHACL core partially covers both of the proposed metrics.
 While it cannot directly compute the formulas these metrics rely on, like T1’s formula or T2’s time-distance calculation, it can still check related aspects.
 For example, for T1, we defined a shape that detects outdated entities via temporal annotations, and for T2, the shape verifies if the dataset is up to date, even though we cannot compute distances with SHACL core.

 In the context of \dq{Understandability}, \dq{Versatility}, and \dq{Interpretability}, SHACL only partially covers metrics U1, V2, and ITP2 due to its limitations to do ``semantic'' checks.
 It can confirm the presence of labels (U1) and language tags (V2, ITP2), but it cannot assess the readability of labels or whether literals align with their specified language.
 Additionally, for \dq{Understandability}, SHACL core cannot cover metrics U4 and U6.
 U4 is not covered because there’s no standard method to declare example SPARQL queries.
-While datasets might use properties like \texttt{rdfs:comment} to include such queries, this is not standard and would require language processing to verify.
+While datasets might use properties like \rdfproperty{rdfs:comment} to include such queries, this is not standard and would require language processing to verify.
 U6 involves checking external resources (e.g., mailing lists), which SHACL core cannot handle since it only works on RDF graphs.

 In terms of \dq{Consistency}, several metrics rely on SPARQL queries or reasoning, which are beyond the capabilities of SHACL core (specifically metrics CN5, CN6, and CN10).
 Additionally, SHACL core does not cover CN8, as it requires specialized knowledge related to the representation of spatial data.